greg-han/ginger/README.md

 Again, this was done VERY quickly.
 Please excuse the bugs!

 Thank you for giving me this coding challenge.
+I hope to hear from you guys soon.

 -Greg